santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program-PART-II.md

 		* include a Makefile with recipes to build and compile the program
 	* minimize the number of functions in a file, making it easy to maintain and read

-* **All functions operating on similar objects or data structures must be kept in a single source file, this promotes**
+* **All functions operating on similar objects or data structures must be kept in a single source file**
 	* re-usability of the data structure and objects of this type
 	* all related functions are stored together
 	* modifications or changes to the object require only one file to be modified

+* **Declare once and re-use multiple times**
+	* by informing the compiler about the existence of such functions,

 Let us try to illustrate the above ideas by building a simple calculator application which:
 * accepts two real numbers and an operator (+, -, \*, %, p) as command line arguments
 * validates command line arguments and calls appropriate functions